rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 ![https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-04.svg](https://css-tricks.com/wp-content/uploads/2016/03/redux-article-3-04.svg)

+Here's an overview of the purpose of redux, courtesy of their [documentation](http://redux.js.org/docs/basics/DataFlow.html).

-Redux architecture revolves around a strict unidirectional data flow.
+>Redux architecture revolves around a strict unidirectional data flow.
+>

-This means that all data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.
+>This means that all data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.
 It also encourages data normalization, so that you don't end up with multiple, independent copies of the same data that are unaware of one another.
+>

-The data lifecycle in any Redux app follows these 4 steps:
+>The data lifecycle in any Redux app follows these 4 steps:
+>

-1. You call `store.dispatch(action)`.
+>1.
+You call `store.dispatch(action)`.
-2. The Redux store calls the reducer function you gave it.
+>2.
+The Redux store calls the reducer function you gave it.
-3. The root reducer may combine the output of multiple reducers into a single state tree.
+>3.
+The root reducer may combine the output of multiple reducers into a single state tree.
-4. The Redux store saves the complete state tree returned by the root reducer.
+>4.
+The Redux store saves the complete state tree returned by the root reducer.

 ### Functional Programming Review

-Redux revoles around some core concepts in functional programming - let's examine those in further detail before we talk about reducers:
+Redux revoles around some core concepts in functional programming.
+Let's examine those in further detail before we talk about reducers:

 ### Pure Functions